From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin"

 “Everything alright?”
 Darwin asks Vincent once Ilene’s inside.

-“She’s just tired,” Vincent dismissively offers hoping that prevents further probing.
+“She’s just tired,” Vincent offers hoping that prevents further probing.
 “We hit a bit of turbulence over the Rockies and the drama drained her.”

 “Well?”